 Staying with a nomadic family at Song Kol Lake, Kyrgyzstan.

-Setting out from Bishkek headed for Song Kol Lake with kids… Are we officially we crazy?!
+Setting out from Bishkek headed for remote Song Kol Lake in Kyrgyzstan with the kids had us seriously pondering.
+Are we officially we crazy?!

 Aside from perhaps the quick op-shop stop to prepare us for waking up in a yurt surrounded by a fresh snowfall on the mountains, nothing could have readied us for the experience of staying with the nomadic families at Song Kol Lake and getting a glimpse into remote Kyrgyz life.